moaliyou/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups: a script used to print all the groups the current user is part of.
 3-new_owner: a script used to change the file permission from the owner to a user.
 4-empty: a script used to create an empty file.
+5-execute: a script used to add execution permission to the owner file.